aayusharora14/AayushArora14/README.md

 👋 Hi, I'm Aayush Arora, I've got a passion for coding and a penchant for turning ideas into reality.
 Here's what you can find in my digital playground:
 ## Currently Working On

-- 🔭 I'm currently working on a revolutionary project called **InvestoHub**, where I'm making investing in Property, Gold, and Bitcoin more accessible and fun!
+- 🔭 I'm currently working on a exceptional project called **InvestoHub**, where I'm making investing in Property, Gold, and Bitcoin more accessible and fun!
 I'm also adding a real-time news service to keep you informed.

 ## 🌟 About Me
 - 🎓 **Bachelor of Engineering in Computer Science from Manipal University Jaipur**.